-The existing museum was housed in an 1856 Greek Revival structure that was once home to the headquarters of the Central of Georgia Railway.
+The SCAD Museum of Art is housed in an 1853 brick structure that was once a railway depot for the Central of Georgia Railway.
 This National Historic Landmark is the only surviving antebellum railroad complex in the country.
-The expansion breathes life into the ruins of the adjacent 1853 railway depot, which had once extended over 800 feet along Turner Boulevard's southern frontage in Savannah.
+The museum has breathed life into these ruins, which once extended more than 800 feet along Turner Boulevard's southern frontage.
 Originally conceived as a major trade post for Savannah, the railroad complex was occupied by Union troops at the close of the Civil War.
 In the early 20th century, the area surrounding much of the Central of Georgia Railroad buildings emerged as an important African American commercial district and cultural hub, and remained so through the mid 20th century.
-Despite its prime location and significant pedigree, the complex was beset by five decades of neglect, and by the late 20th century the depot and its precious Savannah gray brick lay in ruins.
-Yet a wealth of natural beauty and possibility remained, sparking SCAD's commitment to its students and to the Savannah community at large.
+Despite its prime location and significant pedigree, the complex was beset by five decades of neglect and by the late 20th century, the depot and its precious Savannah gray brick lay in ruins.
+Yet, a wealth of natural beauty and possibility remained, sparking SCAD's commitment to its students and to the Savannah community at large.

 Wherever possible, museum designers and architects used sustainable, renewable materials and employed the very best in energy-saving technologies.
 At present, the museum is outfitted with low-energy-consuming light fixtures, zoned climate control, exterior cooling towers, low-flow plumbing fixtures for water-use reduction and low-emissivity (low-E) glass on the south elevation.
 Landscape planning for the courtyard made use of xeriscape planning, porous paving materials and custom irrigation plans.

 Salvaged bricks and original heart pine timbers appear throughout the museum, and the original high ceilings, most of which were kept, allow for optimal temperature regulation and provide a dramatic background for the display and experience of art.